Hospital Or Hotel? New Hospitals Take Cues From Hospitality Industry

 That's not really surprising, either.
 Amenities are often more obvious to patients than quality of care.
 It can be tricky, for example, to figure out how well doctors at a given hospital perform in the operating room, and much easier to notice that its lobby was recently upgraded or that new whirlpool tubs were installed in the labor and delivery rooms.

 It also makes sense that patients choose nicer, newer hospitals because they're not responsible for the full bill.
-Private health insurance companies or the Medicare and Medicaid programs usually pick up most the tab.
+Private health insurance companies or the

 "Here, the government is on the hook for it and patients aren't paying full out of pocket for these bells and whistles.
 The fact that patients enjoy this stuff -- should that weigh in the balance?"
 Romley asked.